Toward a Special \textbf{$E_6\to G(2) \times SU(3)_A$} Embedding for Standard Model and Dark Matter and an $E_7$ Completion Proposal: The Exotic Multi-Higgs Sector

-with $\mu$ the dimensionful mixing parameter.
-Such a term induces a triplet VEV $v_\Delta \sim \mu v_{EW}^2/m_\Delta^2$ after the electroweak symmetry breaking (EWSB) \cite{ChunKimLee2003}, with $m_\Delta$ the physical mass of the triplet, which violates custodial symmetry and shifts the $\rho$ parameter \cite{ModernPP,PeskinTakeuchi1990,PeskinTakeuchi1992}:
+with $\mu$ the dimensionful mixing parameter, is not allowed because it requires $Y=+1$.
+Such a term would induces a triplet VEV $v_\Delta \sim \mu v_{EW}^2/m_\Delta^2$ after the electroweak symmetry breaking (EWSB) \cite{ChunKimLee2003}, with $m_\Delta$ the physical mass of the triplet, which violates custodial symmetry and shifts the $\rho$ parameter \cite{ModernPP,PeskinTakeuchi1990,PeskinTakeuchi1992}